TsspGit/GitTalk/README.md

 ## 3. Workflows
 Here, we will review good practices in regards to working as  a team.
 ### Pull Requests & Issues
 Doing a pull request is a way of merging to branching using the GitHub online interface.
+Issues can be used to keep tracks of enhancements.
+* Workflow
+1. There is a version of the project wich is consider the

 ### Gitflows

 ### Privacity